 - Bi-weekly delivery - 7 weeks - $145

-- Both prices include the cost of delivery.
+Your flowers will be delivered in a vase, and we ask that you return the previous week's vase so we can wash and reuse them.
+Delivery days and times will be selected and shared well before deliveries begin.
 If you have a friend/relative/nearby business that is also receiving a flower delivery and you wish to have both of your bouquets dropped off at the same location, a discount will be given to both parties for saving us a stop.
+For more details, check out our Frequently Asked Questions document.

 If you want great looking, seasonal, fresh and locally grown flowers for your wedding or special event at an affordable price, our buckets of blooms are the way to go.
 DIY wedding flowers offer a way to save money while adding a unique and personal touch.